mauronofrio/android_device_oneplus_fajita_TWRP/README.md

 If you want to exclude twrp app you need of this commit: https://gerrit.omnirom.org/#/c/android_bootable_recovery/+/27694/

+To make wipe system works you need of this commit: https://gerrit.omnirom.org/#/c/android_bootable_recovery/+/32714/

 Now you need of this patch to make decryption working: https://gist.github.com/mauronofrio/af29bad34ad87a1a957d193794f0bf5f